 Many schools offered delayed admission to incoming freshmen, providing spring acceptances or asking the students to begin the following fall.

-Tulane offers a Spring Scholars program, whereby students participate in study abroad, internships, or other academic activities in the fall and matriculate in the spring semester.
+Tulane offers a Spring Scholars program, in which students participate in study abroad, internships, or other academic activities in the fall and matriculate in the spring semester.
 Cornell admits 50 students to the First-Year Spring Admission (FYSA) program, which was established in 2015 to increase access to a Cornell education.
 Hamilton aims to enroll about 45 first-year students in their spring admission program each year.
 This allows them to offer admission to additional strong applicants, while also filling spots created by current students who are studying abroad during the spring semester.
 USC aims to enroll about 600 freshman spring admits each year.
 The Brandeis Midyear Program offers 100 freshmen students enrollment each year.